Setting up msmtp¶

 MAILTO=recipient@domain.tldin thecrontab

-- specify default email in
+- specify an aliases file with a default email in

 -